 And they are going to have men in pickup trucks that are already out there practicing setting up checkpoints, shutting down roads, and ordering people to roll down their windows and pledge allegiance to Antifa, like this individual was doing a week ago who got shot and killed downtown.

-So now Alex has learned who the shooter was in the Austin situation, and instead of being like, hey, sorry I speculated that it was a non-white person and there's a racist conspiracy to cover up.
+And, you know, instead of being like, hey, sorry, I speculated that it was a non-white person and there's a racist conspiracy to cover up crimes being done by non-white people.

 So that'll be the new narrative is just like complete self-defense argument because he found out, oh, it's a white guy who's in the army and has right-wing beliefs.